KissConsult/Drupal/README.md

 ![Install](/aggree-install.png)

-* The apache workspace will start installing, wait a couple of minutes
+* The drupal workspace will start installing, wait a couple of minutes

 ![drupal-progress](/in-progress.png)

-* You apache workspace has been successfully deployed
+* You drupal workspace has been successfully deployed

 ![drupal-finsihed](/drupal-done.png)